 We first make three observations that will be useful and then proceed to analyze evolutionary stability properties of preferences.
-First, since the strategy set is non-empty and compact
+First, since the strategy set is non-empty and compact and each type's utility function is continuous, each type has at least one best reply to each

-$^{^{11}}$ Kant's (1785) categorical imperative can be phrased as follows: "Act only on the maxim that you would at the same time will to be a universal law."
-To always choose a strategy x that maximizes $\pi(x,x)$ is the maxim which, if upheld as a universal law in the population at hand, leads to the highest possible payoff among all maxims that are categorical in the sense of not conditioning on any particular circumstance that would permit role-specific strategies.
+10Kant's (1785) categorical imperative can be phrased as follows: "Act only on the maxim that you would at the same time will to be a universal law."
+To always choose a strategy x that maximizes $\pi(x, x)$ is the maxim which, if upheld as a universal law in the population at hand, leads to the highest possible payoff among all maxims that are categorical in the sense of not conditioning on any particular circumstance that would permit role-specific strategies.
 See Binmore (1994) for a critical discussion of Kant's categorical imperative.

-12Note, however, that homo moralis is not irrational.
+11Note, however, that homo moralis is not irrational.
 Individuals with such preferences do have (continuous) utility functions, and these are defined over the (compact) set X^2 of strategy pairs.

-and each type's utility function is continuous, each type has at least one best reply to each strategy.
-More precisely, for each type $\theta \in \Theta$ the best-reply correspondence $\beta{\theta} : X \rightrightarrows X$, defined by is nonempty- and compact-valued (by Weierstrass's maximum theorem) and upper hemicontinuous by Berge's maximum theorem (see e.g. Section 17.5 in Border and Aliprantis, 2006).
+strategy.
+More precisely, for each type $\theta \in \Theta$ the best-reply correspondence $\beta{\theta} : X \rightrightarrows X$, defined by is nonempty- and compact-valued (by Weierstrass's maximum theorem) and upper hemicontinuous by Berge's maximum theorem (see, e.g., Section 17.5 in Border and Aliprantis, 2006).

-$$\beta{\theta}(y) = \arg \max{x \in X} u{\theta}(x, y) \quad \forall y \in X,$$
+$$\beta{\theta}(y) = \arg\max{x \in X} u{\theta}(x, y) \quad \forall y \in X,$$